Paris Summer Olympics 2024 Overview

 By Autumn McPherson

-The Summer 2024 Paris Olympics started with a bang when the locals found out the Major was going to clean the Seine River after years of asking.
+The Summer 2024 Paris Olympics started with a bang when the locals found out the Mayor was going to clean the Seine River after years of being asked to do so.
 One of the first concerns was when President Emmanuel Macron declared that he would have the Seine River cleaned in time for the Olympics, where the triathlon and marathon swimming races were scheduled to occur.
 The Parisians were unhappy about this statement as the river had been deemed unsafe to swim in since 1923 due to its bacteria levels.
 The locals have been asking for the river to be cleaned since then, as it is in a significant part of France and has become unappealing.

 As a result of the Mayor cleaning the river for the events, many Parisians decided to hold a protest.
 This protest involved using the restroom within the river to delay the Olympics.
 It got so severe that a website was created to track when to use the restroom within the river based on the location and timeframe of when the feces would arrive in Paris, in the hopes that when the mayor swam in the river to prove it was safe for the athletes, she would be swimming within their protest.
 Initially, the mayor was meant to swim in the Seine a few weeks before the Olympics began.
 Still, the bacteria levels were still deemed unsafe a month before, so the mayor swam in the Seine on July 17th instead of delaying the Olympics.
 France spent $1.5 billion to clean up the Seine, and although it was a much-needed investment towards the city, it was done in an effort to create revenue rather than to appease the locals.
 Later in the month, it was announced that swimming events were canceled again due to water contamination, as the rain flooded the system and prevented sewage from entering the river.